gocardless/coach/README.md

 The benchmarking data includes information on how long each middleware took to process, along with the total duration of the chain.

+# License & Contributing

+* Coach is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+* Bug reports and pull requests are welcome on GitHub at https://github.com/gocardless/coach.

+GoCardless ♥ open source.
+If you do too, come [join us](https://gocardless.com/about/jobs).